shahmeerkm10/FYP/README.md

 # FYP
-Our AI based credit scoring system Final Year Project
+Our AI based credit scoring system Final Year Project under the guidance of Miss Tasbiha Fatima, a lecturer at IBA Karachi

 - All involved members are credited in every document at the very start

 A brief description: